The images a photographer creates become automatically the Intellectual Property (IP) of the photographer: the photographer owns the copyright.

 E.g. use in magazines and newspaper articles, either print or online, books, etc.

-Editorial is an important category because it it not just concerning e.g. a photo from a news event, but e.g. imagine an architect who gets an editorial article about its company and projects and with the proper images that becomes a valuable article not only for the magazine but also for the architect!
-It’s probably, in an advertising sense, more worth than placing ads somewhere and the editorial piece in the magazine is free.
+Editorial is an important category because it it not just concerning e.g. a photo from a news event, but e.g. imagine an architect who gets an editorial article about its company and projects: with proper images that becomes a valuable article not only for the magazine but also for the architect!
+It’s probably, in an advertising sense, more worth than placing ads somewhere and … the editorial piece in the magazine is free.
 That equals free advertising with more reputation value than an ad!

 A magazine will ask for an Editorial License for images before they use it in their piece — therefore, if a client plans to use images for editorial purposes, they will need such license.